irJERAD/steph/content/post/believe.md

 Sprout Faith.

+Find the path
+Know your journey..

-Look where you've come from.
+See where you've come from.
-Is it forgetton when left?
+Had I forgetton when you left?

-Know your journey
+Know your journey..
 Find the path

 Home is always where you left it